crafty-monster/rocky/README.md

 ## Why?

 I promised my kids they could have their own minecraft server.
-So I built one for them.

 ##  Powered by: